 Next stop is the mystical Hinatuan Enchanted River.
 It’s an enchanting, aquamarine brackish water (salt water and fresh water mixed together) that’s about 80 feet deep with a lot of big fishes swimming.
 According to Folklore, the fairies, the mermaids, and other mythical creatures protect this body of water from harm.

 Some experience itching or other sickness after swimming but we didn’t.
-Only those who doesn’t respect nature while swimming and are very noisy encounter it, as the locals tell us.
+Only those who don’t respect nature while swimming and are very noisy encounter it, as the locals tell us.
 There’s really nothing to be scared about and the river is captivating as the very blue water lures you to swim in it.

 The author swimming with the fishes at the Enchanted Hinatuan River